mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/09-Back Propagation (Optional)/Optional Lab 7 - Derivatives/README.md

 ### Instructions

-This lab gives you an intuitive understanding of derivatives prior to tackling back propagation
+This lab gives you an intuitive understanding of derivatives prior to tackling back propagation.